 Before you add data sources

 Before you can add data sources, you must configure Forensic File Search.
-For directions, see Configure Forensic File Search.
+For directions, see Enable File Metadata Collection (formerly Forensic File Search).

 Add data sources

 You can add the following data sources in the administration console from Investigation > Data Sources:

 Once you add a data source, file information for the data source is available in Forensic File Search.
 Use Forensic File Search to search the data:

 If you want to stop collecting data from a data source, deauthorize it.